Tail behavior of sums and differences of log-normal random variables: Asymptotic behavior of the right tail of a log-normal difference

+Under this assumption, the numbers in (\ref{Eg}) are positive for $p=1,\ldots,n-1$.
+For instance, if $p=1$, then we have

-Under the Assumption in the lemma, these numbers are positive for $p=1,\dots,n-1$.
-Therefore, the matrix $J$ is positive definite, and hence the matrix $H(x^*)$ is also positive definite.
-Moreover, the determinant of $H(x^*)$ is given by
+The previous inequality follows from the positive-definiteness of the matrix $\cm^{-1}$ and condition (\ref{Eco}).
+It follows that the matrix $J$ is positive definite, and hence the matrix $H(\ve x^*)$ is also positive definite.
+Moreover, the determinant of $H(\ve x^*)$ is given by

-Next, taking in the account what was said above, we see that Laplace's method can be applied to the integral in (\ref{E:f4}).
-Similarly to \eqref{E:vis6}, we get the following formula:
+Next, taking in the account what was said above, we see that Laplace's method can be applied to the integral in (\ref{Ef4}).
+Similarly to \eqref{Evis6}, we get the following formula:

-The asymptotic behavior of the distribution function can be characterized by integrating the asymptotic formula for the density.
+as $x\rightarrow\infty$.
+The asymptotic behavior of the distribution function can be characterized by integrating the asymptotic formula for the density. \end{pf}